brodsa/loopitoy/README.md

 Each user story was prioritized and implemented in 2 weeks long iterations.
 The Priorities as well as Epics are shown as labels .The iterations are defined as GitHub Milestones.
 The first iterations were mainly focused on the core features to ensure MVP functionality.
 During the later iterations additional features were implemented.
 The developer is aware of the fact that there should be a mix of all type of features within one iterations but due to the time pressure a different strategy was setup.

 ### Scope
-- Purpose: The purpose of the website is to provide a platform for users to share the highlight of their day, fostering gratitude and a positive outlook on life.
-The website aims to create a supportive online community where users can connect, inspire and uplift each other.
+- Purpose: The purpose of the website is to provide a platform for users to buy and sell second-hand toys.
+The website aims at creating a supportive platform for the circle economy where users buy toys of a guaranteed quality to offer fun for their children with a minimum of waste and carbon footprint.
-- Target Audience: The target audience includes individuals who are interested in personal development, mindfulness, and self-improvement.
-This may include a diverse range of demographics, including young adults, professionals, parents, and students, who share a common interest in cultivating gratitude and positivity.
+- Target Audience: The target audience includes individuals who have children around and are interested in climate change and protecting our planet for future generations.
+This may include parents, family members, or friends who share the same philosophy about nature protection.
 - Core Functionality:
-    - Highlight sharing: Users can easily post and share the highlights of their day, including text descriptions, images, categories and things to improve your day.
+    - Purchasing & Checkout: Users can easily add toys to their shopping bags and proceed with checkout.
-    - Interactive features: The website enables users to engage with each others highlights through likes and comments, fostering a sense of community and connection.
+    - Search and Filter: Robust search and filter functionality allows users to search for toys by content, category, age, and name.
-    - Search and Discovery: Robust search functionality allows users to search for highlights by content, category, or user.
+    - User profiles: Users can view order history and deliver information in personal profiles.
-    - User profiles: Users can view each others profiles and comment on individual highlights.
+    - Toy Management: Site Owner can manage toys on e-shop by creating, editing, or deleting toys.